ModelOriented/hstats/README.md

   H^2 = \frac{\frac{1}{n} \sum_{i = 1}^n \left[F(\boldsymbol x_i) - \sum_{j = 1}^p\hat F_j(x_{ij})\right]^2}{\frac{1}{n} \sum_{i = 1}^n\left[F(\boldsymbol x_i)\right]^2}.
 $$

 A value of 0 means there are no interaction effects at all.
+Due to (typically undesired) extrapolation effects, depending on the model, values above 1 may occur.

 In [5], $1 - H^2$ is called *additivity index*.
 A similar measure using accumulated local effects is discussed in [6].